Zebralt/resourcely/README.md

 # Resourcely

-With minimal code, expose your resource files to the rest of your package as importable namespaces!
+With minimal code, expose your resource folders to the rest of your package as importable namespaces!

 In the `images` folder, I store my PNG images.
 With resourcely, I can add a `resources.yml` file like so: